terrimporter/12SvertebrateClassifier/README.md

 You can cite this repository directly:
 Teresita M. Porter.
 (2021). terrimporter/12SvertebrateClassifier: 12S Vertebrate Classifier v1.0.0 (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.5150728

+If you use a version of the classifier that contains sequences from MitoFish please also cite:
+Sato, Y., Miya, M., Fukunaga, T., Sado, T., Iwasaki, W., Kumar, S. (2018) MitoFish and MiFish Pipeline: A mitochondrial genome database of fish with an analysis pipeline for environmental DNA metabarcoding.
+Molecular Biology and Evolution, 35: 1553.

 If you use this reference set with the RDP classifier please also cite the naive Bayesian classification tool:
 Wang et al. (2007) Naïve Bayesian classifier for rapid assignment of rRNA sequences into the new bacterial taxonomy.
 Applied and Environmental Microbiology, 73: 5261.